ShashankInData/rbac/README.md

  - **marketing**

 **Engineering**
-What is the system architecture of FinSolve Technologies?
+1)What is the system architecture of FinSolve Technologies?

-Which technologies are used in the backend and frontend?
+2)Which technologies are used in the backend and frontend?

 How does the API Gateway handle authentication and rate limiting?
 What is the process for disaster recovery and backups?